Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Deep seat can push petite users into pillow adjustments

-• Large, heavy piece to maneuver and reposition
+• Large, heavy piece is harder to move or reposition

 Joybird Miller Sleeper Sofa